Despite weather chaos, Wacken heavy metal festival rocks on – DW – 08/03/2023

 Despite weather chaos, Wacken heavy metal festival rocks on

-Following days of heavy rain, organizers of the Wacken heavy metal festival in northern Germany decided on Wednesday to reduce the visitor capacity and refuse entry to many fans.
+Following days of heavy rain, organizers of the Wacken heavy metal festival in northern Germany decided to reduce the visitor capacity and refuse entry to many fans.

 The heavy metal event was sold out, with 85,000 fans expected.
 But only around 50,000 visitors actually made it into the Wacken venue before the kick-off on Wednesday, according to police estimates published by the German press agency dpa.